 Marketing and brand building

-If you're interested in a career in fitness, here are some steps you can take to get started:
+If you're interested in a career in fitness, the following offers some steps you can take to begin:

 Many fitness trainers have a fitness specialization.
-Certified personal trainers, for example, may choose a speciality when getting a certification.
-Specialities may include bodybuilding, youth fitness, senior fitness, weight loss, group fitness, or strength and conditioning.
+Certified personal trainers, for example, sometimes choose a specialty when getting a certification.
+Specialties may include bodybuilding, youth fitness, senior fitness, weight loss, group fitness, or strength and conditioning.
 If you’re looking to become specialized in a specific fitness area, getting certified may be the most effective method for becoming an expert in a particular field.

-Employers may require CPR/AED certification for their fitness trainers.
-Even if you're working independently, keeping your clients safe and healthy should be a top priority.
+Employers may require CPR/AED certification for fitness trainers.
+Even if you work independently, keeping your clients safe and healthy should be a top priority.

-Fitness trainers have many certification options from different professional organizations.
+You have many certification options in fitness training from different professional organizations.
 The certification and organization you choose should closely align with your passions and professional goals.
-Certification may enhance your resume and some employers may require one.
+Certification may enhance your resume, and some employers may require one.

 International Sports Sciences Association (ISSA)